rwieruch/blog_robinwieruch_content/webpack-advanced-setup-tutorial.md

 };
 {{< /highlight >}}

-Now you can introduce sensitive information -- such as IP adresses, account credentials, and API keys/secrets -- in your environment variables via your *.env.development* and *.env.production* files.
+Now you can introduce sensitive information -- such as IP addresses, account credentials, and API keys/secrets -- in your environment variables via your *.env.development* and *.env.production* files.
 Your Webpack configuration will copy them over to make them accessible in your source code (see previous section).
-Don't forget to add these new *.env* files to your *.gitignore* -- if you are using version control systems (e.g. Git) -- to hide your sensitve information from third parties.
+Don't forget to add these new *.env* files to your *.gitignore* -- if you are using version control systems (e.g. Git) -- to hide your sensitive information from third parties.

 ### Exercises: